stombeur/open-eid/README.md

 The card data is "sent" to your redirection URL using the "hash" part (right after `#`).

+The data is URI component encoded JSON object with every value escaped/URI component encoded.

 Open-eID detects the browser automatically but the result will open in a new window/tab.

 The easiest thing to do to capture the data from the origin tab/window is to save the result in LocalStorage and read it from your origin page.